arielherself/espresso/README.raw.md

 Listen to an abridged version of the subscriber-only briefing.

-<strong>Malaysia’s prime minister</strong>, Ismail Sabri Yaakob, called for an early election in an effort to bolster the mandate of his fractious ruling coalition.
+<strong>Malaysia’s prime minister</strong>, Ismail Sabri Yaakob, called an early election in an effort to bolster the mandate of his fractious ruling coalition.
 An election was due in September 2023 but now must be held within 60 days of parliament being dissolved on Monday.
 That the election could coincide with the monsoon season, dampening turnout, sparked protests from the opposition.

 The Nobel committee awarded the <strong>Sveriges Riksbank prize</strong> in economic sciences to three economists for research into the role of banks in the economy, and how their collapse can exacerbate financial crises.
 The winners were [Ben Bernanke](https://www.economist.com/culture/2022/08/11/ben-bernanke-and-edward-chancellor-square-off-on-monetary-policy), a former head of America’s Federal Reserve who is now at the Brookings Institution, Douglas Diamond, of the University of Chicago, and Philip Dybvig, of Washington University.